HOW MUCH DOES IT COST TO STUDY IN THE UK?

-Studying in the UK is generally cheaper than studying at equally ranked universities in the United States.
-Given that degree programs are also often shorter than those at home, students are poised to get the best bang for their buck by pursuing a British education.
+Studying in the UK is generally cheaper than studying at equally ranked universities in for instance the United States.
+Given that degree programmes are also often shorter than those in the US, students are likely to get more value for money by pursuing a British education.

 VALUE FOR MONEY

-Before purchasing anything, people usually research their options to ensure they not only get the best price, but also the best "bang for their buck".
+Before purchasing anything, people usually research their options to ensure they not only get the best price, but also the best value for money.
 Your education should be no different.
-As you consider the cost of education both in the States and abroad and as you weigh the pros and cons of studying in the UK, don't forget to factor in value for money.
+As you consider the cost of education both at home and abroad and weigh the pros and cons of studying in the UK, don't forget to factor in your return on investment.
 Consider this: the United Kingdom offers the best education money can buy in the English-speaking world.
-By studying in the United Kingdom, you get the best for less.
-Not only could you earn a world-class education, international exposure and experience, and the chance to travel, but also the opportunity to make friends from around the world, all in less time and for less money than at an American university.
+By studying in the United Kingdom, you get the best.
+Not only could you earn a world-class education, international exposure and experience, and the chance to travel, but also the opportunity to make friends from around the world, all in less time and for less money than other countries in the world.
 That is value for money you just can’t beat.

 With that, let's break down student living expenses: